Inga Sæland: Political career

 Inga founded the People's Party in 2016, a populist political party intended to advocate for Icelanders who "have suffered injustices, differences, lawlessness and poverty".
 The party has been cited as syncretic, with left-wing stances on disability rights and poverty, and right-wing stances on other issues such as immigration.
 As a politician, Inga has described herself as a populist and compared herself to the French politician Marine Le Pen.

 Inga was elected to the Althing in the 2017 parliamentary election for the Reykjavík South constituency.
 In 2018, the party was involved in the Klaustur Affair, when party members Karl Gauti Hjaltason and Ólafur Ísleifsson were secretly recorded making disparaging comments about Inga along with former prime minister Sigmundur Davíð Gunnlaugsson and other politicians of the Centre Party.
 As a result of the scandal, both Karl and Ólafur were expelled from the People's Party and joined the Centre Party.

 Inga was reelected in the 2021 and 2024 parliamentary elections.
 The party saw their best performance in the latter election, even winning the most votes of any party in the South constituency.
 Following the 2024 election, Kristrún Frostadóttir of the Social Democratic Alliance announced her intention to negotiate a coalition government with the People's Party and Viðreisn.
 The coalition agreement was later signed between Inga, Kristrún, and Þorgerður Katrín Gunnarsdóttir of Viðreisn in December 2024, and Inga was appointed by Kristrún to serve as Minister of Social Affairs and Housing in her cabinet.
+In January 2026, she was appointed as Minister of Education and Children after Guðmundur Ingi Kristinsson resigned due to health issues.
+She was succeeded as social affairs minister by Ragnar Þór Ingólfsson.